* Candidates rally support, woo undecideds in tight race

 Both candidates were getting plenty of help in the late stages from their running mates, Biden and Wisconsin congressman Paul Ryan.
 Obama also got help at his New Hampshire rally from popular former President Bill Clinton.

-Ryan joined fans holding tailgate parties outside a Green Bay Packers football game in Wisconsin.
+Ryan joined fans holding tailgate parties outside a Green Bay Packers football game in Wisconsin, then visited Minnesota - another Democratic-leaning state where Romney is making a late play.

 While campaigning in Ohio, Biden joked that the end of Daylight Savings Time in the United States on Sunday was Romney’s favorite day because he could officially turn back the clock.